This weekend, Aintree Racecourse will play host to the 173rd Grand National.

 Aintree Motorsport in the 21st century

-In 2004, to celebrate the fiftieth anniversary of its opening, 250 iconic racing cars convened for a Festival of Motorsport, attracting 20,000 spectators.
-The late Sir Stirling Moss, who claimed the first of his 16 F1 wins at Aintree in 1955, was among those in attendance.
+In 2004, to celebrate the fiftieth anniversary of its opening, 250 iconic racing cars convened at Aintree for a Festival of Motorsport, attracting 20,000 spectators.
+The late Sir Stirling Moss, who claimed the first of his 16 F1 wins on Merseyside in 1955, was among those in attendance.

-The full loop is no longer usable – flower beds, tractor sheds and speed bumps have seen to that – but a smaller configuration of the circuit is still used for motorcycle races, four-wheel competition and the television camera car which keeps pace with the action on Grand National weekend.
+The full loop is no longer usable – flower beds, tractor sheds and speed bumps have seen to that – but a smaller configuration of the circuit is still used for motorcycle races, four-wheel action and the television camera car which keeps pace with the pack on Grand National weekend.

 Main image by John Goldsmith.
 Licensed under Creative Commons.